-Before winning the nation’s hearts on Britain’s Got Talent in 2009, Susan suffered from constant bullying as a child due to her reclusive nature, learning difficulties (she suffered minor brain damage due to a birth defect) and her physical appearance.
+Before winning the nation’s hearts on Britain’s Got Talent in 2009, Susan suffered from constant bullying as a child.
+She had a reclusive nature and learning difficulties (she suffered minor brain damage due to a birth defect).

 “I was called names.
 I told the teachers, but because it was more verbal than physical, I could never prove anything,”

 Susan dreamt about being a singer from a young age, but it was her performance at age 47 on BGT that propelled her to fame.